Cooking Gorgeous

 • Whisk in a little of the warm milk at a time, stirring continuously until you have a smooth and velvety sauce.
 Cook for a few minutes until thickened, stirring continuously.

-• Mix in the aubergine, and the grated cheese and season with salt and nutmeg.
+• Mix in the eggplant, and the grated cheese and season with salt and nutmeg.
 Keep warm.

 • When the lamb is tender and the sauce is rich and thick, remove it from the heat.

-• Spoon the aubergine purée on a plate and top it up with some of the lamb stew.
+• Spoon the eggplant purée on a plate and top it with some of the lamb stew.

 • Garnish with some chopped parsley.